BazeletDave/ZERO/AIREADME.md

 ### 🎯 Participatory Observation

-This research was collected through real-world engagement — rideshare driving, marine patrol shadowing, and casual interviews — to observe AI use in uncontrolled, authentic environments.
+This research was collected through real world engagement rideshare driving, marine patrol shadowing, and casual interviews to observe AI use in uncontrolled, authentic environments.

 **Key Advantage:**
 Neutral settings such as Uber rides or docksides invite candid disclosures and unscripted behavior.
-These organic moments capture how AI is truly adopted — not how it’s taught or theorized.
+These organic moments capture how AI is truly adopted not how it’s taught or theorized.

 ---